Skip to main content

 Turtl is integrated with Pixabay (a free stock image website), allowing you to search for images without leaving the Turtl editor.
 All images available are licensed under Creative Commons CCO, which makes them safe to use without asking for permission or giving credit to the artist - even for commercial purposes.

-1. Type in your keyword and press enter
+1. Type in your keyword and press Enter.

 2. Click on the image you want to use.

-From upload history
+From your Upload history

-When you add an image it will show you all the relevant media that you've previously uploaded to Turtl Docs.
-Additionally, you have the option to remove the images by hovering over the image you want to delete and selecting 'remove from history' to remove it.
+When you add an image, it will show you all the relevant media that you've previously uploaded to Turtl Docs.
+Additionally, you have the option to remove the images by hovering over the image you want to delete and selecting "remove from history" to remove it.

 Photo: JPG